weaviate/st-weaviate-connection/README.md

 ## Example notebook

-The project includes a demonstration notebook to showcase basic functionalities of the connector (see here [demo notebook](./notebooks/01_demo.ipynb))
+The project includes a demonstration notebook to showcase basic functionalities of the connection (see here [demo notebook](./notebooks/01_demo.ipynb))

 Before you run the Jupyter notebook make sure that you have set the following environment variables